mboiar/SimplyType/README.md

 ## Usage

+For Windows platform, there is an installer available in the latest release.

+There is a small possibility that in the future installers for other platforms will be added.
+Until then:

 - Clone the repository and set working directory to 'speed-typing-game'
 - Create a virtual environment and install required dependencies: